 For years, Baltimore County police were convinced that 24-year-old Heidi Bernadzikowski was killed in 2000 by her boyfriend.

-Stephen M. Cooke Jr. had taken out a lucrative life insurance policy on Bernadzikowski just a month before her death.
+Stephen M. Cooke Jr. had taken out a lucrative life-insurance policy on Bernadzikowski just a month before her death.
 The family sued four years later, alleging he was the killer and shouldn't profit from the death, and called a county homicide detective to testify that Cooke was the sole suspect.
-They were able to reclaim $500,000 of the insurance policy through a settlement.
+They were able to reclaim about $575,000 of the insurance policy through a settlement.

-This week, county police finally charged someone in Bernadzikowski's death — and it wasn't Cooke.
+This week, police finally charged someone in Bernadzikowski's death — and it wasn't Cooke.